Roasted Bone in Chicken Breasts

 Servings: 4

 With crispy skin and tender juicy meat, roasted bone in chicken breasts are really delicious.
-It’s an easy dinner when you serve them with baked potatoes (bake them at the same time as the chicken!) and a simple green salad with homemade vinaigrette.
+It’s an easy dinner when you serve the chicken with baked potatoes (bake them at the same time as the chicken!) and a simple green salad with homemade vinaigrette.

-I love making a whole roasted chicken from time to time.
+I love making a whole roasted chicken in my oven or a whole chicken in the crockpot from time to time.
 It smells so good and it’s such comfort food BUT it takes awhile.
-It’s a little bit of a project, something I generally save for the weekends.
-Baked chicken breasts are almost as good and way, way faster.
+Those recipes are a little bit of a project, something I generally save for the weekends.
+Baked chicken breasts are juicy and delicious, and way, way faster.
 (Poaching chicken is a great method too!)

 Reasons To Learn How to Roast Chicken Breasts

-- By prepping food ahead of time, you are less apt to resort to carry-out (which will save you money and calories).
+- Meal prep.
+By prepping food ahead of time, you are less apt to resort to carry-out (which will save you money and calories).
+Make roasted chicken breasts to use later.
+Keep reading for lots of recipes that use already cooked chicken.

 And isn’t that what most of us need?
 If I have a package of cooked chicken in the refrigerator or freezer, it’s like half the battle is already won.
 Just combine the cubed or shredded chicken with a few other ingredients and dinner is on the table.